 Figure 4.
 The ADL-intra-IC model versus the ADL-intra model, results at SKU level for each category, for the MASE, for one to eight-week forecast horizon.

 The ADL-intra-IC model has the best forecasting performance for the non-promoted period but only moderate performance for the promoted period.
 A possible explanation is that the estimated bias used for the correction gets submerged by high variations in the high product sales.
 This allows us to complement the ADL-intra-IC model for the promoted period.
 As the ADL-intra-EWC model has the best performance for the promoted period, we forge a combined model between these two models, named as the ADL-EWC-IC model.
 The forecasts by the ADL-EWC-IC model will be identical to the ADL-intra-EWC model for the promoted period and the ADL-intra-IC model for the non-promoted period.
 Table 2 shows the forecasting performance by the ADL-EWC-IC model.
 The results indicate that the ADL-EWC-IC model generates the most accurate forecasts.
 Table 4 includes the performance of the ADL-EWC-IC model for the promoted and non-promoted forecast periods.
 In Figure 5 we depict the performance of the ADL-EWC-IC model against the ADL-intra model for each of the product categories using boxplot.
-The ADL-EWC-IC model outperforms the ADL-intra model for more product categories (21 out of 28) compared to either the ADL-intra-EWC model or the ADL-intra-IC model.
+The ADL-EWC-IC model outperforms the ADL-intra model for more product categories (21 out of 28) compared to either the ADL-intra-EWC model or the ADL-intra-IC model with an average improvement of ?.

 Figure 5.
 The ADL-EWC-IC model versus the ADL-intra model, results at SKU level for each category, for the MASE, for one to eight week forecast horizon.